The State Fair of West Virginia cancelled

-LEWISBURG, W.Va.
-(WVVA/WSAZ) -- Despite being given the go ahead by Gov. Justice, the State Fair of West Virginia Board of Directors voted on Tuesday to cancel the 2020 State Fair after the most recent outbreak of COVID-19 cases in the area.
+Despite being given the go ahead by Gov. Justice, the State Fair of West Virginia Board of Directors voted on Tuesday to cancel the 2020 State Fair after the most recent outbreak of COVID-19 cases in the area.

 The last time the State Fair was cancelled was in 1942-1945 for World War II.